-Under the terms of the VPP (as defined below in Note 3-Transactions), the Company is obligated to deliver certain natural gas volumes from specified wells to an overriding royalty interest owner over the term of the arrangement.
+Under the terms of the Company's volumetric production payment transaction ("VPP"), the Company is obligated to deliver certain natural gas volumes from specified wells to an overriding royalty interest owner over the term of the arrangement.
 The Company has accounted for the VPP as a conveyance under FASB ASC Topic 932, Extractive Industries-Oil and Gas ("ASC 932"), which requires the net proceeds to be recorded as deferred revenue due to the Company's future performance obligations.
-Revenue is recognized as volumes are delivered using the units-of-production method over the term of the VPP in Amortization of deferred revenue on the Company's consolidated statements of operations.
-See Note 3-Transactions to the consolidated financial statements for further discussion of the VPP.
+Revenue is recognized as volumes are delivered using the units-of-production method over the term of the VPP in Amortization of deferred revenue on the Company's consolidated statements of operations and comprehensive income (loss).